mozilla/glean/docs/user/adding-glean-to-your-project.md

 ### Integrating with the build system

-In order for Glean to work, a Python environment must be accessible at build time.
+In order for the Glean SDK to generate an API for your metrics, a Python environment must be accessible at build time.
 This is done automatically by the [`com.jetbrains.python.envs`](https://github.com/JetBrains/gradle-python-envs/) plugin.
 The plugin **must** be manually enabled by adding the following `plugins` block at the top of the `build.gradle` file for your app module.